 Ex-UCLA gynecologist pleads not guilty to patient sex abuse

-A former gynecologist at the University of California, Los Angeles pleaded not guilty Monday to sexually abusing two non-student patients.
+A retired gynecologist who worked at the University of California, Los Angeles for decades has pleaded not guilty to sexually abusing two patients during examinations and the campus is asking anyone who may have other complaints against him to step forward.

 "Sexual abuse in any form is unacceptable and represents an inexcusable breach of the physician-patient relationship," Chancellor Gene Block and Vice Chancellor John Mazziotta said in a statement.
 "We are deeply sorry that a former UCLA physician violated our policies and standards, our trust and the trust of his patients."

-The charges recall similar allegations against a former University of Southern California gynecologist, Dr. George Tyndall.
-Hundreds of current and former USC students accused Tyndall of misconduct.
-He denied wrongdoing and hasn't been criminally charged, but USC agreed to pay $215 million to settle a class-action lawsuit.
+The USC scandal prompted a bill now in the state Senate that would make it easier for people who were abused by doctors at campus health centers as far back as 30 years ago to file for damages against the university.
+However, the bill explicitly exempts public universities, meaning it wouldn't apply to UCLA.
+The exemption was added as an amendment earlier this year.
+The bill has passed the Assembly and is now in the state Senate.

+Green said Heaps, 62, worked a half-day a month at the UCLA student health center from 1989 to 2010 and had a private practice on campus from 1991 to 2014, when he sold it to UCLA Health and became an employee, Green said.

-Heaps, 62, worked part-time at UCLA's student health clinic from 1983 to 2010.
-In 2014, his private practice was bought by UCLA Health and he was employed into 2018, when following an investigation into allegations of sexual misconduct he was notified that his contract wasn't being renewed, which was equivalent to a notification of intent to fire him, UCLA spokeswoman Rhonda Curry said.
+In 2018, following an investigation into allegations of sexual misconduct, Heaps was notified that his contract wasn't being renewed, which was equivalent to a notification of intent to fire him, UCLA spokeswoman Rhonda Curry said.

 At that point, he retired.